Ovis: Mating

 Mating in sheep is characterized by males competing for females in estrus.
 Social rank in rams is established by male-male competition during the rutting period.
 Females select from dominant males based on sexually selected characteristics such as body size and horn size, as those traits are desirable in offspring.

 Females typically are separated from males outside the rut, but during the rut, females and males are found together.
 Females that are oestrous isolate themselves from other ewes, and may be less mobile.
 The rut is also linked with different ewe behaviour than during nonrutting periods.
 These changes are characterized by decreased feeding, increased time observing their surroundings, and increased behaviour changes.
-Ewes are also predicted to be slightly receptive to the displays of the rams.
+Ewes are also predicted to be highly receptive to the displays of the rams.